Skip to main content

 • character development

-Character development in the game is minimal, primarily limited to superficial interactions such as law enforcement labeling the player's driving as "aggressive," while the NPCs themselves exhibit erratic and unrealistic behavior, undermining any meaningful character growth.
+Character development in the game is minimal, primarily limited to superficial interactions such as police comments on driving behavior, which often feel disconnected from meaningful character growth or narrative depth.

 • “The maximum character development you'll get is cops declaring your driving style 'aggressive', and then proceeding to crash 10 Fords, 5 SUVs, and 3 Corvettes along the same 1-mile stretch of road.”